Let’s look at the current financial landscape

 What can this model achieve for the banks in the long run?

-Marketplace banking— Aggregation and richer data insights is driving marketplace banking.
+Marketplace banking— Aggregation and richer data insights are driving marketplace banking.
 A rich platform of third-party services targeted to the right customer at the right time, based on their aggregated data.

 To conclude, banks who embrace change, whilst leveraging the rich vein of data open banking makes available will succeed in being the winners in this race.